Be a Blood Donor

 As a blood donor, you can help save up to 18 lives per year.

 That's because you can donate blood 6 times annually and each blood donation is processed into components (e.g., red blood cells, plasma, and platelets) that can save the lives of 3 different people with different needs.

-About 38 percent of the U.S. population is eligible to donate blood, yet only 5 percent of eligible donors across the nation actually give blood.
+About 38 percent of the U.S. population is eligible to donate blood, yet less than 10 percent of eligible donors across the nation actually give blood.

 Why do so many eligible people fail to become blood donors?
 The most common excuse is, "Because nobody asked me."